mochoudhry5/Stinger-Sign-App/README.md

 SDKs/Packages Used: PDFTron SDK (for PDF viewing and editing/e-signatures), aws-sdk (sending files to S3 bucket), and apollo-client (Graphql queries)

-Running Application on your own device:
+### Running Application on your own device: :rocket:
   Step 1 - Clone the repo
   Step 2 - Open folder using VSCode
   Step 3 - Head to the following file: Apollo-Setup/ApolloSetup.js